-Prerequisite: Pass the Mathematics Placement Test or MAT 0301 at

-Texas Wesleyan University
+Prerequisite: As indicated by the Texas Wesleyan University Mathematics Placement Exam or MAT 0301 at Texas Wesleyan University

 An introduction to some of the most important ideas in mathematics that both provide basic skills and illustrate the power and nature of mathematics.
 Topics include problem solving, set theory, logic, mathematical systems, number theory, theory of equations and inequalities, function theory, graphing, Euclidean and non-Euclidean geometry, and an introduction to probability and statistics.